 Dmitri Shostakovich- Symphony no. 5 in D minor opus 47

 A starkly tragic masterpiece, Shostakovich’s Fourth Symphony was one of his most ambitious and innovative works.
-It shows him breaking radical new ground as a post-Mahlerian symphonist, and so it is no surprise that friends and colleagues implored Shostakovich to withdraw the work before its scheduled premiere.
+It shows him breaking radical new ground as a post-Mahlerian symphonist, and so it is no surprise that friends and colleagues implored Shostakovich to withdraw the work before its scheduled premiere after Stalin’s rejection of Lady MacBeth.
 Its dark message and comparatively modern language would have, in all likelihood, sealed Shostakovich’s fate with the authorities.
 Canceling its premiere was one of the most painful decisions of Shostakovich’s professional life.

 Under the circumstances, Shostakovich could have been forgiven for avoiding the most public of instrumental genres, the symphony, until the climate had improved.
 In fact, he would later do exactly that- in the late 1940’s when the premiere of his Ninth Symphony led to another public shaming by the authorities, he chose to wait until after the death of Joseph Stalin four years later to complete his Tenth Symphony, even though parts of it were sketched many years earlier.